TalCordova/Machine-Learning/README.md

 # Maching Learning Projects
 Python code for machine learning algorithms
-In this code i use python packages such as numpy, pandas, matplotlib and more
+In these notebooks I use python packages such as numpy, pandas, matplotlib and more
-ML classifiers such as decision tree, random forest, k-nearest neighbors and more
+ML classifiers such as decision tree, random forest, SVM, and multi-layer perceptron for classification

 ## Classifications:
 1. A person will get a heart attack or not [here](https://github.com/TalCordova/Machine-Learning/blob/main/Tal/pythonProject/mlProjectV2.py)